 Although her degree from Penn State University reads “Architectural Engineering,” Terri discovered her love of Church Music back in the 90s when, as a young mother of three, she was asked to direct the Children’s Choir “because you play the piano, right?”
 Saying yes to that request morphed into directing, at one point, 7 handbell choirs and 4 vocal choirs.
 Many years later, Terri and her husband Doug moved from New England to paradise which eventually brought her to her current position on the music staff at Gateway Trinity Lutheran Church in Fort Myers.
 Due to the 90 minute commute, she is currently serving as a sub for Ring Sarasota but can’t bear to give it up completely!

 Katy began ringing handbells in 2013 after being called in to substitute in her church’s handbell choir.
 After two rehearsals, she was hooked on the instrument and joined full time.
 Since then, she has been an active choir member, helped co-found a small handbell ensemble, and has attended festivals and workshops throughout the state of Florida.
 Katy also has experience playing piano, tenor saxophone, and marimba.
 She is excited to be ringing with Ring Sarasota.

-Kathie graduated from Purdue and the University of Chicago and has had careers ranging from pharmacy, corporate taxation, retail store ownership to motherhood.
+Kathie’s careers range between pharmacy, corporate taxation, retail store ownership, and motherhood.
 She currently works in fiber arts.
-Kathie has been ringing handbells in ensembles and bell tree solos since 1994.
+Kathie has been ringing handbells in ensembles and as bell tree solos since 1994.
 She has performed with Distinctly Bronze, at the International Symposium, and at HMA National Seminar.
 She is currently the co-host of “Walking on With Chris Hayes”, a podcast where she and her son share reactions to the Miami Hurricanes football team.
 Here’s a link to an article about Kathie in the Observer newspaper.